c

 Appalachian Arts Craft Center

 The mission of Appalachian Arts is promoting creativity.
 We offer education and mentoring in art and craft, studios to explore and develop skills, a retail market for qualified artists, and a gallery to exhibit regional art.
 Our vision is to be a center of excellence for artist expression serving the creative needs of the Appalachian community.
+Appalachian Arts is a 501(c)(3) nonprofit serving the creative needs of East Tennessee.

 Interested in learning a new craft or strengthening your skills?